stef4k/redis-python-assignment/README.md

 Assignment for the course Big Data Management Systems of 4th year spring semester and specifically Redis

 ## Running Application
+* Open the `redis-server.exe` window-server
-Run the command `python functions.py` from cmd.
-After, choose from the menu displayed to use the corresponding function.
+* Run the command `python main.py` from cmd
+* Choose from the displayed menu the corresponding function